22 dead, many missing after 17 inches of rain in Tennessee | Science-Environment

 Up to 17 inches (43 centimeters) of rain fell in Humphreys County in less than 24 hours Saturday, shattering the Tennessee record for one-day rainfall by more than 3 inches (8 centimeters), the National Weather Service said.

-Tennessee Gov. Bill Lee toured the area, calling it a “devastating picture of loss and heartache.''
-He stopped on Main Street in Waverly where some homes were washed off their foundations and people were sifting though their water-logged possessions.
-All around the county were debris from wrecked cars, demolished businesses and homes and a chaotic, tangled mix of the things inside.
+Tennessee Gov. Bill Lee toured the area, calling it a "devastating picture of loss and heartache.''
+He stopped on Main Street in Waverly where some homes were washed off their foundations and people were sifting through their water-logged possessions.
+All around the county were debris from wrecked cars, demolished businesses and homes, and a chaotic, tangled mix of the things inside.

 Shirley Foster cried as the governor walked up.
 She said she just learned a friend from her church was dead.

-“I thought I was over the shock of all this.
-I'm just tore up over my friend.
-My house is nothing, but my friend is gone,” Foster told the governor.
+"I thought I was over the shock of all this.
+I'm just torn up over my friend.
+My house is nothing, but my friend is gone," Foster told the governor.

 The hardest-hit areas saw double the rain that area of Middle Tennessee had in the previous worst-case scenario for flooding, meteorologists said.
 Lines of storms moved over the area for hours, wringing out a record amount of moisture — a scenario scientists have warned may be more common because of global warming.